Zenaida dove: Description

+Z. a. aurita in the Jardin Botanique de Deshaises of Guadeloupe.

 The Zenaida dove is approximately 28–30 cm in length.
 It looks very similar to the mourning dove, but is smaller in size, has a shorter, more rounded tail, and is a bit more darkly colored.
 It is also distinguished from the mourning dove by showing white on the trailing edge of its wings while in flight.
 The mourning dove does not have the white trailing edge.